Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 ![Spectre politique en fer à cheval](./assets/fr/004.webp)

-What's more, although the Right is undoubtedly more economically liberal than the Left, both camps share a distrust of the free market, freedom of contract and private property, and an attraction to state interventionism.
+What's more, although the right is undoubtedly more economically liberal than the left, both camps share a distrust of the free market, freedom of contract and private property, and an attraction to state interventionism.
 For those in power, whether on the right or the left, every problem is solved by a new regulation or tax, rather than by the self-regulation of individual interactions.

 It's interesting to note that certain political positions can cut across traditional right/left divides.
 For example, protectionism, often defended by the left, can easily be reconciled with nationalism, a value traditionally associated with the right.
 Similarly, the peasantry, while attached to the land and family traditions - right-wing values - does not hesitate to demonstrate vehemently to demand state subsidies, an approach that is in line with socialist logic.